Meet the 2021 Broward County Artist Support Grantees

-Project: A project for the YMCA Sistrunk.
-An inside wall mural of shoes hand painted with meaningful images from the residents of the Sistrunk community.
+Project: A project for the YMCA Sistrunk, in which an inside wall mural of shoes will be hand-painted with meaningful images from the residents of the Sistrunk community.

 Vicki Rosenthal is a social impact visual artist on a mission to advance advocacy through authentic art.
 Vicki creates custom art products to include distinctive designs on apparel, for public art exhibitions and installations, and community art services, coordinated art programs and workshops.